olavea/Lillian-and-Ola-Vea-com/content/blog/2023/09/14/index.md

 Making your side-project Tiny is harder than it looks.
 You have to remove EVERYTHING except the bare necessities.

+So let's start removing one bite at the time.
+I Lillian started with time.

+## Bite 1: Remove Time Selling the Lemonade

+- Make less lemonade, sell less lemonade
+- Move to a better location than last year
+- Lower the lemonade price from last year
+- Give an even lower price for buying 2 cups of lemonade
+- Give an even lower price for buying 3 cups of lemonade
+- Give an even lower price for buying 4 cups of lemonade
+- Give an even lower price for buying 5 cups of lemonade

+How does Lillian's list translate to your coding?

+Lillian's Lemonade stand on Sunday

 ![bear necessities](./Boring.jpeg)

 More photos Lillian's Lemonade stand